alpbeysir/the1-emulator/README.md

 # THE1_Emulator
- An 'emulator' for a take-home exam
+ An 'emulator' for a take-home exam machine